Emilia062/app/README.md

 # Order by QR code
-> Application for ordering food by scanning the QR code which
-> is on the restaurant table.
+> Application for ordering food by scanning the QR code from the restaurant table.

 ## Table of Contents
 * [General Info](#general-information)